RyanHirsch/podcastdx-client/README.md

 # Podcast Index Client

 The is a client for interacting with <https://podcastindex.org/>.
 In order for this to be useful, you need to get a developer `API KEY` and `API SECRET` from <https://api.podcastindex.org>

 This includes typescript types as well as JSDoc strings that should make interacting with the API easier.

+Optionally provide usage analytics back to me to help me improve the library. **If you do not provide this value, analytics will not be sent.
+It provides privacy by default.**

 ## Installation